Keeping the Arts Alive

 If you are interested in working with me to establish an arts access program or facilitate an event for your existing program, please feel free to reach out!

 I have had extensive training in the arts and continue my formation as an artist both in my private and professional life.
-I am classically trained in piano and voice, a studio artist specializing in the Impressionists and painting, including as a scenic artist, and have training in the theater arts.
+I am classically trained in piano and voice, a studio artist specializing in the Impressionists and painting, including work as a scenic artist, and have training in the theater arts.

 My approach is that of a fellow student of the arts, allowing room for the participants to join in leading our exploration of the work.
-I do not try to project I am an expert in all things, but that of a patron of the arts eager to learn alongside the rest of the group.
+I do not try to project that I am an expert in all things, but that of a patron of the arts eager to learn alongside the rest of the group.

-Museums I Have Worked With
+Museums and Memory Cafés I Have Worked With

 - Brooklyn Museum – New York